likicv/usysml-test-cases/test_cases.md

 ## Description

-Explores basic properties of a PartUsage element.
+This Test Case explores basic characterists of a PartUsage element.

 ## Scope